Go! Live Your Way

 Go!
 Live Your Way (Go!
-Vive a tu manera) is an Argentinian musical and romance streaming television series created by Sebastián Mellino.
+Vive a tu manera) is an Argentine musical romance television series created by Sebastián Mellino.
 The story follows a musically skilled teenager, Mía Cáceres, who wins a scholarship to study at a prestigious academy, where her path to achieving her goal will not be easy, since she will have to face the injustices that stand between her and her dream.
 In Season 2, she sets out looking for her father.
 The series, directed by its creator Sebastián Mellino, stars Pilar Pascual, Renata Toscano Bruzon, José Giménez Zapiola, Santiago Sáez, Gastón Ricaud and Laura Azcurra, as well as Axel Muñiz, Carmela Barsamián, Paulo Sánchez Lima, María José Cardozo, María José Chicar, Bautista Lena, Manuel Ramos, Daniel Rosado, Simón Hempe, Carolina Domenech and Antonella Carabelli.
-It is the second Argentinian Netflix Original Series after Edha.
+It is the second Argentine Netflix Original Series after Edha.

 The first season of fifteen episodes was released on Netflix on 22 February 2019.
 The second season, which also consists of fifteen episodes, was released on the 21 June 2019.
-A spin-off film titled “Go!
-The Unforgettable Party” was released in November 15, 2019 on Netflix.
+A spin-off film titled Go!
+The Unforgettable Party (Spanish: Go!
+La Fiesta Inolvidable) was released in November 15, 2019 on Netflix.
 Even though a third season had been announced in February 2020 on the show’s official Instagram page, Pascual confirmed in August 2020 that the series had been cancelled, even though it was still unconfirmed by Netflix.
 As of February 2021, most of the cast members of the series had moved on to other projects, including the Argentine series “Mi Amigo Hormiga” (English: My Ant Friend), the Disney+ Latin America series “Intertwined”, and the Netflix Latin America series “Cielo Grande" (English: Secrets of Summer).